 Fast forward to 2012.
 The mass media landscape is extremely fragmented.
 The cost to deploy high-tech, interactive, real-time display networks has plummeted.
 Digital Out-Of-Home networks are popping up all over the place.
 The overhead of maintaining traditional mass media (read: television) is close to causing its own demise.
 Niche content networks are the new king of the hill, and that’s unlikely to change (though competition for consumer eyeballs will ramp up sharply in the coming years).

 More importantly: the cost to create and deploy powerful, attention-grabbing content is at an all time low.

 Not only is the cost to create and communicate content very low, but tools that remove the need for complex technical training are ubiquitous (Animoto, anyone?).
 Platforms to host this content are also readily available.
 I’m sure you’ve heard of Facebook, YouTube, WordPress, and Pinterest).

-If you’re not buying what I’m selling, go hang out with a bunch of 15-19 year olds for an hour.
+If you’re not buying what I’m selling, go hang out with a bunch of 15-19-year-olds for an hour.
 Make note of how many are flipping through a book versus how many are buried in a smartphone.
 Spoiler: the latter will greatly outweigh the former.
-Not only are the next generation of consumers choosing to consume rigidly-structured audiovisual content over the written word, the combined clout of media channels and the consumer culture shaped by business is increasingly persuading them to do so.
+Not only are the next generation of consumers choosing to consume rigidly-structured audiovisual content over the written word, but the combined clout of media channels and the consumer culture shaped by a business are also increasingly persuading them to do so.

 What does this mean for the small business owner?
 If you aren’t already, start looking to interactive content platforms and ensure that your marketing program includes a healthy mix of search, social, and display.
 Digital marketing platforms offer an opportunity to reach targeted customer groups and engage them with innovative (and creative) content.